gabCodes/dashboard-exploration/README.md

 ## Metric Aggregation

-The dataset had to be aggregated into 128 quality indicators (QIs) across 7 categories as seen in the table below.
-The aggregation functions were mostly the mean/median for numerical QIs and percentage breakdowns for categorical QIs.
+The dataset was aggregated into 128 quality indicators (QIs) across 7 categories, as shown in the table below.
+Aggregation functions were primarily mean/median for numerical QIs and percentage breakdowns for categorical QIs.
+Each QI was calculated quarterly, both at the hospital level and at the country-wide level.

 <div align="center">